siddhantgupta92/TransportationApp/README.md

 Run TransportationApp/src/org/transport/main/app/TransportationApp.java and please follow the instructions in the application.

-Please Note: Mockito-all-1.9.5.jar would have to be downloaded as it will be needed for executing the tests.
+Please Note: Mockito-all-1.9.5.jar would have to be downloaded and used as an external jar as it will be needed for executing the tests.

 Other details:
 There are two types of users: